Each of the novels in The Devil's Rules series is a standalone book that may be read in any order you wish.

 Heavy wood smacks together.
-Like a thunder clap it crashes and ricochets up the three flights of stairs.
+Like a thunder clap it crashes and ricochets up three flights.
 Every window in the rotunda rattles and shivers with the resounding thud.
-It pushes me across the large, round room to the pocket watch perched on the mantel.
-I lightly touch the gold latch, and the ornately engraved cover snaps open to release the music.
-It’s as if a tiny harpsichord had been trapped inside the watch.
-Music fills the rotunda.
-Shall We Gather at the River is swirling notes around me, swaying my bare body, dancing me back to my hiding place under the staircase.
+It propels the killer across the room to the pocket watch perched on the mantel.
+A touch to the gold latch impels the engraved cover to snap open, releasing the music.
+It’s as if a tiny harpsichord has been trapped inside the watch.
+Music echoes upward to the dome.
+“Shall We Gather at the River” is swirling notes around the room, swaying Nova’s lovely curves to the hiding place under the staircase.

 “Come out, come out, wherever you are.”

 4 Months before - First Memory

 Sixty miles west of Chicago, a farmer’s daughter sat on the covered balcony outside her bedroom.
 She didn’t know life in this house would end in four months.
 At fifteen, Clarissa Trenton was concerned with passing her driver’s license written test.
 Not the driving part.
 Her dad, Ross taught her how to drive at the age of ten when her feet could touch the pedals.
 That’s how it worked on the farm, but she still had to study for the written part.
 Though not today, she’d left the instruction manual inside her bedroom.
 She needed quiet time to do her daily exercises.

 Clarissa swayed on the cushioned glider with a warm comforter wrapped around her, fluffy slippers on her feet, and Queenie, her semi-feral black cat, asleep on her lap.